stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 Targets:
 marocchino_tb
 mor1kx_tb

+$ fusesoc list-cores
+...
+::intgen:0                     : local
+::or1k_marocchino:5.0-r3       : local
+...

 ```

 ### Running an Assembly Program

+The most simple program you can run on OpenRISC is a simple assembly program.
+When running, everything in the below program is loaded into the OpenRISC
+memory, nothing more nothing less.

-To compile, run and trace a simple assembly program.
+To compile, run and trace a simple assembly program we do the following.

-The program:
+Create a source file `asm-openrisc.s` as follows:

 ```
 /* Exception vectors section.  */